Only this pageAll pages

 At each maturity level, projects are further segregated as per rating.

-For example: Click on the pie chart under the Incubating Projects card to see the projects' categorization as per the ratings.
+For example, click on the pie chart under the Incubating Projects card to see the projects' categorization according to their ratings.

 Disclaimer: Not all the foundations need to follow the same maturity level categorization.
 So, the Foundation Overview page may look different for your foundation.